learn-co-curriculum/dsc-more-practice-with-matplotlib-lab/README.md

 ### Summary :

-This lab focused on ensuring that you understand the basics plotting techqniues in matplotlib using plotting objects and functions to draw single plots, multiple/subplots using absolute and relative plotting.
+This lab focused on ensuring that you understand the basics plotting techniques in matplotlib using plotting objects and functions to draw single plots, multiple/subplots using absolute and relative plotting.
 You also learnt how to customize the plots with labels, titles and axes definitions.